HarvestSorts/aprils-expanded-tooltips/README.md

 Anglish containes english tooltips that I wrote while stoned.
 I didn't want to fit it anywhere else.
 It seemed offensive.

+## Language support
+The following languages are supported:

+- US English (for generic tooltips)
+- Canadian English (for my personal tooltips)
+- Anglish (used for stoner tooltips)

 ## Version support
 - [ ] 1.12.2 (impossible and unsupported)
 - [X] 1.16.3 - 1.16.5 (tips only)